defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 }
 ```

+Move the updated file to `capabilities/crd/generated/webapp-v1alpha1.ts`.

-in the `source` folder, create a file called `webapp.crd.ts` and add the following:
+in the `capabilities/crd/source` folder, create a file called `webapp.crd.ts` and add the following:

 ```typescript
 export const WebAppCRD = {